- Types of Rental Income

 - Reference Material

-- Income from easements, i.e. if payment is received for the right to erect advertising signs, communication transmitters, conacre or grazing rights.
+- easements, e.g. payments for the right to erect advertising signs, communication transmitters or for the grant of a right of way,

 A person may claim a deduction from gross rent for legitimate property related expenses as follows: